Cross Hashing: Anonymizing encounters in Decentralised Contact Tracing Protocols

 Our proposed amendments to the protocol mitigates passive de-anonymisation attacks in two ways; the first is by requiring a contact to last for longer than the minimum duration for a user to know if another user is infected and the second prevents whole-day tracking in instances where the user is infected.

 The {\it cross hashing} approach used to mitigate such attacks necessitates more hashes per infected user (protecting information at an {\it encounter} level) and accordingly a higher communication overhead.
-We mitigate this by allowing the client to search in $k$-Anonymous buckets which reduces the communication overhead and reduces data leakage by the server through the use of Private Set Intersection.
+We mitigate this by signing the BLE broadcast tokens with $2$ byte prefixes of valid CCIs.
+We then allow the client to search in $k$-Anonymous buckets which reduces the communication overhead and reduces data leakage by the server through the use of Private Set Intersection.
 Nevertheless, this results in some data leakage.

 There is a trade-off to this approach; to ensure both communication overhead remains low and prevent re-identification attacks, the user must disclose the first few bits of two hashed Rolling Proximity Identifiers.
 The risk associated to such a protocol is well documented in \cite{li2019protocols} and formal analysis of the properties of anonymised hashes can be found in \cite{ali2020practical}.
 Such protocols have been used widely in compromised credential checking systems, a privacy sensitive context.